Skip to content

 For implementing the different tasks, we use specific classes that helps in simulating some behaviors:

 • The gear task is implemented using a GearDevice class that allows for reading the current gear and checking for gear changes.
-Gear changes are implemented by using the joystick.
+Gear changes are implemented by using the buttons.

 • The reset task is implemented using a ResetDevice class that allows for checking for reset.
-Reset is implemented using the push button device.
+Reset is implemented using a button.

 The GearDevice class